Chart Color Schemes

 AreaSearch assessment of residential development drivers sees a low level of activity in Boambee East, placing the area among the bottom 25% of areas assessed nationally

-New properties are constructed at an average value of $505,000, suggesting a focus on the premium segment with upmarket properties.
-In FY-26, $1.6 million in commercial approvals have been registered, demonstrating Boambee East's residential nature.
-Compared to Rest of NSW, Boambee East shows reduced construction activity, 73.0% below regional average per person.
+Commercial approvals totalling $1.6 million have been registered in this financial year, reflecting the area's residential nature.
+Compared to Rest of NSW, Boambee East shows significantly reduced construction activity, with 73.0% below the regional average per person.
 This limited new supply generally supports stronger demand and values for established homes.
-Relative to the national average, Boambee East's development activity is also lower, indicating its established nature and suggesting potential planning limitations.
+The area's development activity is also under the national average, suggesting its established nature and potential planning limitations.
+Recent development has been entirely detached houses, sustaining Boambee East's suburban identity with a concentration of family homes suited to buyers seeking space.

-Recent development has been entirely comprised of detached houses, sustaining Boambee East's suburban identity with a concentration of family homes suited to buyers seeking space.
-With around 977 people per dwelling approval, Boambee East reflects a highly mature market.
-Given the expected stable or declining population, reduced pressure on housing is anticipated in Boambee East, potentially creating opportunities for buyers.
+With approximately 977 people per dwelling approval, Boambee East reflects a highly mature market.
+Given the expected stable or declining population, reduced pressure on housing is anticipated, potentially creating opportunities for buyers in the area.

 Frequently Asked Questions - Development